Lashkar-e-Jhangvi: Individuals from multiple groups arrested

-The CTD recovered large caches of prohibited materials from the arrested, including 1,625 grams of explosives, three hand grenades, two IED bombs, three detonators, eight feet of safety fuse wire, 12 pamphlets, 10 stickers, and Rs 22,250 in cash.
+The CTD recovered large caches of prohibited materials from those arrested, including 1,625 grams of explosives, three hand grenades, two IED bombs, three detonators, eight feet of safety fuse wire, 12 pamphlets, 10 stickers, and Rs 22,250 in cash.

 Arrest of CTD officer's murderers

-In a media statement on the 7th of October 2024, officials of Pakistan's Counter Terrorism Department, including Deputy Inspector General Sheikh and CTD In-charge Raja Umar Khattab, identified the murderers of a CTD officer as 30-year-old Usman Qureshi, son of Ayub Qureshi, and 35-year-old Hafiz Qasim Rashid, son of Abdul Rashid Hazravi.
-Both were suspected members of the Lashkar-e-Jhangvi, which operated in conjunction with the Tehrik-e-Taliban Pakistan (TTP).
-They were prime suspects in the killing of DSP Ali Raza, who was gunned down near Faisal Market, Karimabad, in July, 2024.
+In a media statement on 7 October 2024, officials of Pakistan's CTD, including Deputy Inspector General Sheikh and In-charge Raja Umar Khattab, identified the murderers of a CTD officer as 30-year-old Usman Qureshi, son of Ayub Qureshi, and 35-year-old Hafiz Qasim Rashid, son of Abdul Rashid Hazravi.
+Both were suspected members of the LeJ, which operated in conjunction with the Tehrik-e-Taliban Pakistan (TTP).
+They were prime suspects in the killing of DSP Ali Raza, who was gunned down near Faisal Market, Karimabad, in July 2024.